-Once the top of the costume was made the skirt goes really quickly.
-You sew two pieces together to make the skirt.and then turn/hem edges and attach to the top.
+Picking up from yesterday.
+Once the top of the costume was made the skirt (or Caplette) goes really quickly.
+You sew two pieces together to make the skirt.
+And then turn and hem edges.
+You attach that to the top of the jacket.
 It’s all straight sewing and goes very fast!
+See all our sewing projects and easy sewing projects here (Sewing).

-- NOTE: Once the top was sewn I hemmed it, added the cuffs and turned under the area at the top front so there were no raw edges.
-Prior to completing the construction of the skirt and attaching it.
+- NOTE: Once the top was sewn I hemmed it, added the cuffs, and turned under the area at the top front so there were no raw edges.
+Prior to completing the construction of the skirt (base of the Capelette) and attaching it.

 Evil Queen Costume

-I made quite a few changes to the sewing pattern but, either way you can probably get this pattern done in a few days or about 9 hours sewing time.
+I made quite a few changes to the sewing pattern but, either way, you can probably get this pattern done in a few days or about 9 hours of sewing time.

 - Not lined

-I will share photos when I’ve added the front eye hook closures, the buttons for the cuffs, hemmed the cape and added the clasp.
-I’m hoping for a run through in advance with hair and makeup too.
+I will share photos when I’ve added the front eye hook closures, the buttons for the cuffs, hemmed the cape, and added the clasp.
+I’m hoping for a run-through in advance with hair and makeup too.
 Stay tuned!
-I’ll share the costume on Sammie hopefully with our makeup run through.
+I’ll share the costume on Sammie hopefully with our makeup run-through.
 PS.
-We are remodeling so excuse the wonky cabinets!
-More about that later!
+We are remodeling our house so excuse the wonky cabinets in the photos!
+More about that later.

 What type of costumes have you sewn before?